nycjv321/bitly-client/README.md

 The existing APIs either

     1. Only support OAUTH (Understandable but "actual" front end users may not be using Bit.ly)
-    2. The other existing APIs are (IMVHO) simple/have weird APIs
+    2. The other existing APIs are (IMVHO) not intuitive/are weird
     3. Why Not?
 (JK)